To Worlds Beyond - Journey Through the Solar System

 Water.
 We drink it.
 Bathe in it.
 Swim in it.
 Play in it.
 But, have you ever really thought about water?
 For example, do you have any idea how old water is?
 More than half of the Earths surface is covered with water.
 And, a lot of that water has been around pretty much as long as the Earth has.
 That makes water REALLY old.
 It also means that the water you drink could be the same water an elephant drank 100 years ago or dinosaurs walked in even before that.
 Evaporation, condensation, precipitation, advection, humidity, transpiration, and even evapotranspiration are introduced and taught in this fulldome movie.
 (14min.)

+This story is based upon ancient Indian poetic legends.
 On the beautiful planet Goloka on the slopes of the sacred Govardhan Hill, little Prince Gopal together with his friends grazes herds of cattle.
 Breaking a tradition of giving honors to Lord Indra, Gopal angered Indra, who decided to avenge himself on the villagers and Gopal.
 Who will help Gopal and stop ruthless Lord Indra?
 This film enchants and tells a traditional tale using a young medium.
 (26min.)
 All ages.

 Let it Snow